Luis Enrique: Endorsements

 Luis Enrique was sponsored by sportswear company Nike, and appeared in commercials for the brand.
 In a global advertising campaign in the run-up to the 2002 World Cup in South Korea and Japan, he starred in a "Secret Tournament" commercial (branded "Scorpion KO") directed by Terry Gilliam, appearing alongside footballers such as Luís Figo, Thierry Henry, Hidetoshi Nakata, Roberto Carlos, Ronaldinho, Ronaldo and Totti, with former player Eric Cantona the tournament "referee".

 Personal life

 Luis Enrique married his longtime partner Elena Cullell on 27 December 1997.
-Their youngest daughter, Xana, died of bone cancer at age 9 on 29 August 2019.
+Their youngest daughter, Xana, died of bone cancer at age 9 on 29 August 2019; they also had son Pacho (born 1998) and daughter Sira (2000), with the latter dedicating herself to equestrianism.

-After retiring from football, Enrique lived for a while in Australia to practice surfing.
-He took part in the 2005 edition of the New York City Marathon, finished the Amsterdam Marathon in 2006, the Firenze Marathon in 2007 and the Marathon des Sables in 2008, while also entering and finishing Frankfurt Ironman in 2007.
-He was due to take part in the Klagenfurt Ironman competition in July 2008, but eventually declined due to his engagement as manager of Barcelona B.
+After retiring from football, Luis Enrique lived for a while in Australia to practice surfing.
+He took part in the 2005 edition of the New York City Marathon, finished the Amsterdam Marathon in 2006, the Florence Marathon in 2007 and the Marathon des Sables in 2008, while also entering and finishing Frankfurt Ironman in 2007; he was due to take part in the Ironman Triathlon the following year, but eventually declined due to his engagement as manager of Barcelona B.